jhs2jhs/AliCloud_Demo_DataWorks_PageRank/README.md

-# AliCloud Demo of Dataworks for PageRank
+# AliCloud Dataworks Demo on PageRank ML via API/SDK calls

 # Purpose
 It aims to demonstrate on how to integrate AlibabaCloud Dataworks product with API to other non-AlibabaCloud product.